-If the traditional view of homosexual rape is accepted, then we are puzzled as to why Lot would address an angry rapacious homosexual mob as “brothers” —especially considering the usage of this word in the Old Testament.
+If the popular interpretation were valid, then we are puzzled as to why Lot would address an angry rapacious homosexual mob as “brothers”—especially considering the usage of this word in the Old Testament.

-Also we are confronted with a very uncomfortable moral problem: Lot’s offer of his virgin daughters as a substitute can then only be construed as permission for the mob to gang-rape them!
-(It is obvious that the daughters were “acquainted with” their father and their fiancés, so the word “know” in this verse must refer to marital intercourse.
-Thus we are informed that the daughters are virgins.)
+We also come up against a very uncomfortable moral problem: we can only construe Lot’s offer of his virgin daughters as permission for the mob to gang-rape them!
+(It is obvious that the daughters were “acquainted with” their father and their fiancés, so the phrase “not known men” must refer to marital intercourse, meaning that the daughters are virgins.)

 Earlier, God stated that His purpose in this story was to show God’s righteousness and justice.
-According to the traditional interpretation, the men of Sodom threatened Lot’s guests with homosexual rape, but were prevented from doing so by the angels’ intervention.
-The traditional view also has it that Lot offered his daughters for a gang-rape by an angry mob, but this offer was never taken up.
-Therefore, the traditional view would have us believe that the men of Sodom were spectacularly destroyed for a crime they planned but did not commit, whereas Lot was mercifully spared despite the fact that he also planned an uncommitted crime!
-This does not square with God’s purpose in the incident, which was to demonstrate righteousness and justice!
-The traditionalist’s only way out is to assert that gang-raping women was of no import in that age; an assertion which flies in the face of the evidence in archaeology and in other parts of the Pentateuch.
-All the traditional view could demonstrate is that Abraham’s friendship with God got his nephew Lot over a rough spot... that is, connections in the right places are more important than a moral character.
+According to the popular interpretation, the men of Sodom threatened Lot’s guests with homosexual rape, but were prevented from doing so by the angels’ intervention.
+The popular view also has it that Lot offered his daughters for a gang-rape by an angry mob, but this offer was never taken up.
+Therefore, the popular view would have us believe that the men of Sodom were spectacularly destroyed for a crime that they planned but never committed, whereas Lot was mercifully spared despite the fact that he had also planned a crime he did not commit!
+This favoritism does not square with God’s purpose in the incident, which was to demonstrate righteousness and justice!
+The only way out would be to assert that gang-raping women was of no import in that age; an assertion which flies in the face of the evidence in archaeology and in other parts of the Pentateuch.
+All the popular view could demonstrate is that Abraham’s friendship with God got his nephew Lot over a rough spot—that is, connections in the right places are more important than a moral character.

-In addition, Lot’s action in allegedly volunteering his daughters as a substitute for the men in the gang rape is irrational: how could anyone who lived in an exclusively homosexual community, as Lot is reputed to have done, be so naive as to offer girls to homosexuals intent upon raping men?
+Besides, Lot’s action in allegedly volunteering his daughters as a substitute for the men in the gang rape is irrational: how could anyone who lived in an exclusively homosexual community, as Lot is reputed to have done, be so naïve as to offer girls to homosexuals intent upon raping men?
 Lot’s offer is not only immoral, it is demented!

 The Difficulties Are Not in the Text